shashwatvats/JS-notes-app/README.md

 ## Objective

-Assessment on creaing web application using HTML, CSS, Bootstrap and Javascript.
+Assessment on creating web application using HTML, CSS, Bootstrap and Javascript.

 ## Prerequisites